Merkov77/ShowoScreen/readme.md

 ![alt text](showosg.gif)

-> It does not necesary write "px" to define the property font-size
+> Don't forget that It does not necesary write "px" to define the property font-size in Showo.

 > You can find the full example at: